Skip to Content

 Eucalyptus

-Eucalyptus oil contains eucalyptol, which has insecticidal properties when applied directly in concentrated form.
-This does not translate into effective control in homes and should not be relied upon.
+Eucalyptus oil contains eucalyptol, which can have insecticidal properties when applied directly in concentrated form.
+That does not translate into effective home control and should not be relied upon for an active bed bug problem.

 Tea Tree

-Tea tree oil is sometimes used as a home remedy, but it has not been proven effective for killing bed bugs in the field.
-It can also be irritating to skin and unsafe for pets if used improperly.
+Tea tree oil is sometimes used as a home remedy, but it has not been proven effective for killing bed bugs in real homes.
+It can also irritate skin and may be unsafe for pets if used improperly.

 Cinnamon or Clove

-These scents may discourage certain insects, but they have no proven effect on eliminating bed bugs or reducing their numbers.
+These scents may discourage some insects, but they have no proven effect on eliminating bed bugs or reducing their numbers.

 Why Essential Oils Cannot Solve a Bed Bug Problem